-The 8th continent is an award-winning design that restores ocean health and recycles plastic along the way.
+The 8th continent is an award-winning design that recycles ocean plastic and is completely self-sustainable.

 Senior designer at Zaha Hadid Architects in London, Lenka Petráková, developed the idea for her student master thesis at the University of Applied Arts in Studio Hani Rashid a few years ago after having studied ocean pollution.